solanav/samurai/README.md

 # What is this?
 The intention of this piece of code is to create a p2p protocol on top of UDP.

+# Warning
+This project is still in a very early stage.
+It cannot be used for anything yet.

+# Contribute
+If you want to contribute to this project, either take a look at the issues or send me an email (solanav at qq.com) if you want to collaborate more deeply.

 # Goals
 1. End to end encryption